 In response, Nottinghamshire County Council produced its first ever Visitor Economy Strategy (VES) in 2018.
-The strategy was about delivering five years of change for tourism in Nottinghamshire, with an eye on the longer-term opportunities.
+The strategy was about delivering five years of change for tourism in Nottinghamshire, with an eye on the longerterm opportunities.

 However, the arrival of the Covid 19 pandemic in 2020 resulted in the Visitor Economy being one of the worst hit sectors.
-Barely a business avoided taking some damage from Covid-19 but the Office of National Statistics figures show just how dire it was for tourism businesses.

-Turnover in travel and tourism businesses fell to its lowest level in May 2020, at just 26 per cent of February levels.
+Barely a business avoided taking some damage from Covid-19 but the ONS figures show just how dire it was for tourism businesses.
+Turnover in travel and tourism businesses fell to its lowest level in 2020 in May, at just 26 per cent of February levels.